powahftw/identicon-gen/README.md

-SIZE is the dimension of the image (SIZE*SIZE) | Default is 420 (No pun intended, it's the one github uses) PLACE_PROBABILITY is the probability a block get colored | Default is 0.5 (Half the times) COLOR pick a random color from a set of RGB values
+SIZE is the dimension of the image (SIZE*SIZE) | Default is 420 (No pun intended, it's the one github uses) PLACE_PROBABILITY is the probability a block get colored | Default is 0.5 (Half the times) COLOR pick a random color from a set of RGB values STRING if the option is active then it will determine the color of the final sprite
 ```

 ### Other Examples